 His insights on the latest legal developments are regularly sought out by prominent media outlets, including CNN, MSNBC, NBC News, BBC News, The Washington Post, The Wall Street Journal, Financial Times, Politico, and Law360.

-Prior to his years in public service, Temidayo was a litigation associate at Cleary Gottlieb Steen & Hamilton LLP.
-He also clerked for the Honorable Dora L. Irizarry of the U.S. District Court for the Eastern District of New York.
+Temidayo also clerked for the Honorable Dora L. Irizarry of the U.S. District Court for the Eastern District of New York.

 Temidayo maintains an active public interest practice, including a focus on furthering pro-democracy efforts.
 He has authored numerous amicus briefs, including an amicus brief before the U.S. Supreme Court in Trump v.
-United States, which argued against immunity from criminal prosecution for former President Donald Trump.
+United States, which argued against immunity from criminal prosecution for President Trump.
 Temidayo has spoken on these topics at numerous institutions, including Columbia University, Furman University, and the National Press Club (the world's leading professional organization for journalists).

 Temidayo earned his J.D. from Cornell Law School and his B.A. in political science and philosophy from Furman University.
+Temidayo also leads Selendy Gay’s recruiting program.

 United States House of Representatives, Select Committee to Investigate the January 6th Attack on the United States Capitol